oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/restarting.md

 * Changing the WebLogic Server credentials (the user name and password)
 * Changing fields on the Domain that [affect WebLogic Server instance Pod generation]({{< relref "/userguide/managing-domains/domain-lifecycle/startup/_index.md#fields-that-cause-servers-to-be-restarted" >}}) (such as `image`, `volumes`, and `env`)
 * Applying WebLogic Server patches
-* Updating deployed applications for Domain in Image
+* Updating deployed applications for Domain in Image or Model in Image

 ### Use cases